cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 When processing `Msg`s, the SDK's antehandlers are strict and don't allow unknown fields in `Msg`s.
 This is checked by the unknown field rejection in the [`codec/unknownproto` package](https://github.com/cosmos/cosmos-sdk/blob/master/codec/unknownproto).

 Now imagine a v0.43 node accepting a `MsgExample` transaction, and in v0.44 the chain developer decides to add a field to `MsgExample`.
 A client developer, which only manipulates Protobuf definitions, would see that `MsgExample` has a new field, and will populate it.
-However, sending the new `MsgExample` to an old v0.43 node would cause the v0.43 node to reject the `Msg` because of the unknown field.
-The expectation that the same Protobuf version can be used across multiple node versions should be guaranteed.
+However, sending the new `MsgExample` to an old v0.43 node would cause the v0.43 node to reject the `MsgExample` because of the unknown field.
+The expectation that the same Protobuf version can be used across multiple node versions MUST be guaranteed.

 For this reason, module developers SHALL NOT add new fields to existing `Msg`s.